adamwiggins/12factor/content/build-release-run.md

 ![Code becomes a build, which is combined with config to create a release.](/images/release.png)

-A *release* is a combination of a build (an executable bundle generated in the [build stage](#)) and a [config](#), a set of environment variables to determine runtime behavior.
+A *release* is a combination of a build (the executable bundle generated in the build stage) and a [config](/config), a set of environment variables to determine runtime behavior.

 New builds always trigger new releases (since the build has been updated).
 Config changes also trigger a new release (since the config has been updated).
-A release requires restarting all running [processes](#) in order to bring all processes onto the new release.
+A release requires restarting all running processes in order to bring all processes onto the new release.

 Deployment tools typically offer release management tools, most notably the ability to roll back to a previous release.
 For example, the [Capistrano](https://github.com/capistrano/capistrano/wiki) deployment tool stores releases in a subdirectory named `releases`, where the current release is a symlink to the current release directory; and offers a `rollback` command.